srirup11/Prediction_of_multiple_stock_prices_using_features_from_technical_indicators/README.md

  # **Downloading Data**
  To get started with the project, you need to download the necessary data files.
 The data for the Stocks specified above are downloaded through **Yahoo Finance** by the yahoo finance package in python.
-For downloading the data for the stocks please go to
+ For downloading the data for the stocks please go to [data extraction.ipynb](https://github.com/srirup11/Prediction_of_multiple_stock_prices_using_features_from_technical_indicators/blob/main/codes/data%20extraction.ipynb)